 With customer experience becoming the best way to differentiate, the vast number of communication channels makes for an increasingly challenging task in the contact center.
 What does a great multichannel experience look like?
 Where are the pain points in the customer journey that lead to frustration or, worse, defection to a competitor?

-This report uses research conducted with 1,000 UK consumers to investigate the entire consumer buying cycle, exploring the pain points in that journey and, critically, providing insights into how they can be addressed.
+This research report, conducted with 1000 consumers, investigates the entire buying cycle, explores the pain points in that journey, and provides insights into how they can be addressed.
+It reveals: